 Conventional wisdom, especially when it's dispensed by squares and people who engage in horse racing betting as a pastime, not a living, should be taken with many grains of sodium chloride.
-In reality, what for decades has been passed down as equine wagering gospel are little more than myths and betting sins.
+In reality, what for decades has been passed down as equine betting gospel are little more than myths and betting sins.

 Let's look at what passes for horse racing betting wisdom: